-Hazard log- number, type and severity of incidents (including A-E severity review); Review of Safety Performance Indicators by area to identify trends in key areas (up or down); Review and achievement of published annual safety objectives;

-The effective completion and review of all Change Management Processes undertaken during the year;

-The review and updating of key hazard identification and risk assessment processes by area; The achievement of published safety training requirements by overall number of staff trained and by area/department.
+- Occurrence log- number, type and severity of incidents (including A-E severity review); - Review of Safety Performance Indicators by area to identify trends in key areas (up or down); - Review and achievement of published annual safety objectives; - The effective completion and review of all Change Management Processes undertaken during the year; - The review and updating of key hazard identification and risk assessment processes by area and the overall safety risk register. - The achievement of published safety training requirements by overall number of staff trained and by area/department.